Top

 From the BBC's perspective, no one talent or crisis ends up being bigger than the show, and it almost always manages to bounce back from whatever controversy it finds itself wrapped up in.
 Freddie Crash-gate (as we are calling it) is one such instance - as indeed will any to come in the future be.
 As long as Top Gear still has an audience, it will go on.

-Visit our Dunsfold Park page on the Driving Experience website to browse and book from available Supercar, Drifting and Classic Car experience packages at the site of the Top Gear test track from available dates on our Events Calendar or purchase of our Gift Vouchers.
+Visit our Dunsfold Park page on the Driving Experience website to browse and book from available Supercar, Drifting and Classic Car experience packages at the former site of the Top Gear test track from available dates on our Events Calendar or purchase of our Gift Vouchers.

 03 July 2023